Shanghai Fried Noodles

 Finish the Shanghai Fried Noodles

-Now it’s time to put the final dish together!
+Now it’s time to put the Shanghai Fried Noodles together!
 While keeping the heat on high, add back the noodles, pork, and finally the sliced baby bok choy along with the mixed sauce and pour it along the edge of the pan.
 Mix thoroughly until the sauce thickens slightly and evenly coats and the bok choy is wilted.
 Continue cooking until the noodles are cooked to your liking and finish with sesame oil if desired.
 Enjoy!

 UNDERCOOK YOUR NOODLES